 Wixie works online, and students can log in to Wixie wherever and whenever they have Internet access.
 Teachers can customize Wixie templates to meet the needs of different learners and easily send different assignments to each student.

-Students using the Standard interface can also open templates in Wixie’s curriculum library or templates created by educators at your site or district.
+Students using the Standard interface can also open templates in Wixie’s Curriculum or Template library or even templates created by educators at your site or district.
 Empowering students to find templates like thinking routines or graphic organizers, when they need them, helps them take responsibility for their own learning.

 There is no need for students to turn in assignments, teachers simply view the assignment details to see the work done by each learner, evaluate their progress, and provide feedback.